yasserbenaioua/chargily-epay-laravel/README.md

 Unless something goes terribly wrong, this package will always respond with a `200` to webhook requests.
 All webhook requests with a valid signature will be logged in the `chargily_webhook_calls` table.
 The table has a payload column where the entire payload of the incoming webhook is saved.

 If the signature is not valid, the request will not be logged in the `chargily_webhook_calls` table but a `Spatie\WebhookClient\Exceptions\InvalidWebhookSignature` exception will be thrown.
 If something goes wrong during the webhook request the thrown exception will be saved in the exception column.
 In that case the controller will send a `500` instead of `200`.

-There are two ways this package enables you to handle webhook requests: you can opt to queue a job or listen to the events the package will fire.

 To handle webhook requests you can define a job that does the work.
 Here's an example of such a job: